gemfire/gemfire-developer-website/content/blog/logging-vmware-gemfire-partitioned-region-primary-and-secondary-bucket-locations.md

 lastmod: '2021-09-12'
 team:
 - Barry Oglesby
-title: Logging Apache Geode PartitionedRegion Primary and Secondary Bucket Locations
+title: Logging VMware GemFire PartitionedRegion Primary and Secondary Bucket Locations
 type: blog
 ---

 ## Introduction
-An Apache Geode [PartitionedRegion](https://github.com/apache/geode/blob/develop/geode-core/src/main/java/org/apache/geode/internal/cache/PartitionedRegion.java) partitions its entries into buckets among all the servers where it is defined.
-Properties that affect the number and location of the buckets include [`total-num-buckets`](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/configuring_bucket_for_pr.html) and [`redundant-copies`](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/set_pr_redundancy.html).
+An VMware GemFire [PartitionedRegion](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-partitioned_regions-chapter_overview.html) partitions its entries into buckets among all the servers where it is defined.
+Properties that affect the number and location of the buckets include [`total-num-buckets`](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-partitioned_regions-configuring_bucket_for_pr.html) and [`redundant-copies`](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-partitioned_regions-set_pr_redundancy.html).
 The `total-num-buckets` configures the number of buckets across all the members of the DistributedSystem.
 The `redundant-copies` configures the number of copies of each bucket.
 The primary bucket is hosted on one server, and if `redundant-copies` is greater than zero, the secondary buckets are hosted on other servers.

-In addition, the [`redundancy-zone`](https://geode.apache.org/docs/guide/114/developing/partitioned_regions/set_redundancy_zones.html) property helps determine where buckets are located.
+In addition, the [`redundancy-zone`](https://docs.vmware.com/en/VMware-Tanzu-GemFire/9.15/tgf/GUID-developing-partitioned_regions-set_redundancy_zones.html) property helps determine where buckets are located.
 If two redundancy zones are defined and `redundant-copies` is one (meaning 2 copies of each bucket), then the primary bucket will be in a member in one zone, and the secondary bucket will be in a member in the other zone.

-This article is a companion to my [Logging Apache Geode PartitionedRegion Entry Details Per Bucket](/data/gemfire/blog/logging-partitionedregion-entry-details-per-bucket) article.
+This article is a companion to my [Logging VMware GemFire PartitionedRegion Entry Details Per Bucket](/data/gemfire/blog/logging-partitionedregion-entry-details-per-bucket) article.
 It provides an example of a compact view of the primary and secondary bucket locations per server and redundancy zone.

 ## Implementation